Critical Role Productions: Talks Machina: After Dark (2017–2019)

 Talks Machina: After Dark was described as an "extended after show for our after show", which would air exclusively on Alpha shortly after the conclusion of Talks Machina each week.
 The cast would respond to questions directly from the chat.
 The show ended its run after Critical Role split from Legendary and disengaged from Alpha.
 It was later announced that the After Dark suspension was temporary, but the show never returned.
 The After Dark branding was later applied to a "Mini Primetime" special in 2020.

 Thresher (2025)

 Thresher is a deep sea horror–themed actual play limited series produced in collaboration with 12-Sided Studios.
 The setting was created by Matt Linton and Jacqueline Emerson and the game is based on Candela Obscura, an Illuminated Worlds System.
-Jasper William Cartwright is the gamemaster with Emerson, Abubakar Salim, Mark "Sherlock" Hulmes (aka Mara), Jane Douglas, and Noshir Dalal as players.
+Jasper William Cartwright is the gamemaster with Emerson, Abubakar Salim, Mara Hulmes, Jane Douglas, and Noshir Dalal as players.
 The first part premiered on April 24, 2025; the second part aired on May 1, 2025.